Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Experiments

 \subsection{Intra-Domain Testing}

-Table~\ref{tab:oulu_intra} demonstrates that the proposedhe \textbf{UFDANet}, as a one-class approach, achieves a significant advantage over all other one-class FAS methods in the intra-domain testing scenario on \textbf{OULU-NPU}~\cite{boulkenafet2017oulu}.
+Table~\ref{tab:oulu_intra} demonstrates that the proposed \textbf{ssFDANet}, as a one-class approach, achieves a significant advantage over all other one-class FAS methods in the intra-domain testing scenario on \textbf{OULU-NPU}~\cite{boulkenafet2017oulu}.
 In this setting, because the spoof attacks in the training and testing data share highly similar characteristics, two-class FAS methods generally outperform one-class methods in distinguishing live from spoof samples.
-Nevertheless, despite being a one-class method, \textbf{UFDANet} substantially narrows the performance gap with two-class methods, highlighting the effectiveness of its unsupervised feature disentanglement and OOD liveness feature augmentation modules.
+Nevertheless, despite being a one-class method, \textbf{ssFDANet} substantially narrows the performance gap with two-class methods, highlighting the effectiveness of its self-supervised feature disentanglement and OOD liveness feature augmentation modules.